The New Adventures of Winnie the Pooh: Home media

 Although Disney has never released the complete series on home video, there have been numerous video collections released over the years.
 The first was a collection of 10 videocassette tapes issued by Walt Disney Home Video.
 Each VHS contained two to four episodes, with the first three tapes released in 1989.
-This was followed by an additional three the next year and four more in 1992.
+This was followed by an additional two the next year, one more in 1991 and four more in 1992.
 Due to a twenty-five year license agreement on Pooh merchandise, these videotapes were released only in Sears.
 Sales were very poor, despite a solid consumer base.

 Eric Schulz, Vice President of Marketing at Disney, recalled an incident one Friday afternoon at Kmart where parents were shopping: "We noticed that no Winnie the Pooh characters were available.
 Several consumers were asking the store clerks if the Poohs were sold out".
 Schulz and his team discovered there were no plush toys available at Kmart, due to the licensing.
 They also discovered that this license was expiring in just a few months and would not be renewed.
 That afternoon, the marketing team returned to the office and began to plan new ideas to sell Winnie the Pooh videos.

 In 1994, on the day that the Sears license expired, a nationwide Pooh video and plush promotion was launched.
 Videos were packaged with Pooh plush characters together in a single box.
 Disney proclaimed 1994, "The Year of Pooh", which coincided with the 70th anniversary of Winnie the Pooh.
 In lieu of traditional press kit, Disney sent out a Winnie the Pooh cookie jar to the press outlets, a decision which received overwhelmingly positive reaction.
 The Today Show proudly displayed its Pooh cookie jar on television while the hosts talked about the new video releases.